programminghistorian/jekyll/lessons/extracting-keywords.md

 ##Loading your texts

 The next step is to put the texts that you want to search into another text file, with one entry per line.
 The easiest way to do that is to open the spreadsheet and select all of the second (details) column, then paste the contents into a .txt file.
-Call the file 'texts.txt' and save it to the same directory as your 'gazetteer.txt' file.
+Call the file `texts.txt` and save it to the same directory as your `gazetteer.txt` file.
 Your directory should look something like this:

 {% include figure.html src="../images/extracting-keywords-2.png" caption="Contents of your working directory" %}

 The reason we do this is to keep the original data (the .CSV file) away from the Python program we are about to write, on the off-chance that we accidentally change something without noticing.
-It is not strictly necessary to do this, as Python does have ways of opening and reading CSV files, but I have added this in as an extra precautionary measure.
-If you are feeling adventurous or are a more advanced user, please feel free to use Python's CSV reading functions.
+In my opinion, this approach also makes for easier to read code, which is important when learning.
+It is not strictly necessary to use a .txt file for this step, as Python does have ways of opening and reading CSV files.
+At the end of this lesson we will look at how to use the CSV reading and writing features in Python, but this is an optional advanced step.

 ##Write your Python program

 The last step is to write a program that will check each of the texts for each of the keywords in the gazetteer, and then to provide an output that will tell us which entries in our spreadsheet contain which of those words.
 There are lots of ways that this could be achieved.
 The approach we will take here uses the following algorithm:

-1. Load the list of keywords that you've created in 'gazetteer.txt' and save them each to a Python list
+1. Load the list of keywords that you've created in `gazetteer.txt` and save them each to a Python list
-2. Load the texts from texts.txt and save each one to another Python list
+2. Load the texts from `texts.txt` and save each one to another Python list
 3. Then for each biographical entry, remove the unwanted punctuation (periods, commas, etc)
 4. Then check for the presence of one or more of the keywords from your list.
 If it finds a match, store it while it checks for other matches.
 If it finds no match, move on to the next entry
 5. Finally, output the results in a format that can be easily transferred back to the CSV file.